Nima Yushij, the maker of the new way in Poetry

 http://iroon.com

-Here is one of his poets which might not be so famous but the one that hit my heart and soul. (as hard as it was I have tried to translate in English)
+Here is one of his poems that might not be so famous, but the one that hit my heart and soul.
+(As hard as it was, I have tried to translate it into English)

-the wind whirls. and all the world been shattered by that,
+The wind whirls, and the whole world has been shattered by that,

-Ay, Player, that the sound of your flute brought you so out of road, where are you?
+Ay, flautist, that the sound of your flute brought you out of the road, where are you?

-in the reverie of my clear days that have been lost.
+in the reverie of my bright days that have been lost,

-I, into the facing of my Sun, carry a look at the threshold of the sea.
+I, in the face of my Sun, carry to observe at the threshold of the sea.

 And all the world is ruined and shattered by the wind

-and on the way, the player who blows into his flute in this cloudy world,
+And on the path, the flautist who blows into his flute in this cloudy world has his own path ahead.

 And here is the original version;